 The MIT Physics Department is delighted to offer Pappalardo Fellowships in Physics to study in the USA.
 The US, as well as Non-US citizens, are eligible to apply for this fellowship program.

 The mission of the MIT Pappalardo Fellowships in Physics is to sustain a distinguished postdoctoral program that identifies, recruits and supports the most talented and promising young physicists at an early stage in their careers.

 The MIT Physics Department is one of the best places in the world for research and education in physics.
-We have been ranked the number one physics department since 2002 by US News & World Report.
 In recent years we have produced the largest numbers of undergraduate and doctoral degrees in physics of any university in the US.
 Our successes are widely admired and emulated.